big-unibo/llm4dfm-develop/README.md

 - `number_of_runs -- set number of runs, 1 by default`
 - `file_version -- set file version [sql, original, demand], sql by default`
 - `prompt_version -- set prompt version [v1, v2, v3, v4, demand], v4 by default`
+- `model -- model to use in run`
 - `"<ex1> ... <fileN>" -- set exercises to run, all files matching previous configurations by default`
-- `label -- an optional label used in csv output generated, empty string by default`
+- `model_label -- an optional model label used in yml output generated, empty string by default, if empty model name is used`
+- `dir_label -- an optional label used in output directory generated, if not provided a timestamp is generated`

+All configurations specified as argument **override** the provided by configuration file ones.
+If not specified, optional parameters are read by configuration files instead, all **except** dir_label, that in place of automatic run is generated if not given.

 Example of run:
-`./pipeline/automatic-run.sh 1 sql v3 4 1`
+`../resources/automatic-run.sh 1 sql v4 gpt "1 2 3 4 5 6 7 8 9" gpt4o test`

 Output:
-Generate one output file for each run on each file as described before.
+Generate one output file for each run on each file as described before inside `outputs/{dir_label}/`.

-Additionally, a csv file [if label is set `outputs/[{label}]output-{file_version}-{prompt_version}-{model}.csv`, else  is enriched with run configurations, output and metrics.
+Additionally, a csv file `outputs/{dir_label}/output-{file_version}-{prompt_version}-{model_label}.csv` is generated if not present, else is enriched with run output.

-### CSV graph visualisation

-Graph generation could be achieved by run `python pipeline/csv_graph.py` from `src/main/python/` directory.
-Configuration can be set via `src/main/resources/visualisation-config.yml` file, under the `csv_graph` section.
-Parameters can also be passed as argument in execution, overwriting the ones defined via file.

-Example of run:
-`python pipeline/csv_graph.py --exercise_v sql --prompt_version v4 --model gpt4o --runs 1 --label test`

-Output:
-Generate one pdf file with the same name of the csv file found, containing graphs about precision, recall and f1-measure.
+Moreover, `pipeline/csv_graph.py` is run too, generating graphs.